 These exercises, which enhance muscle size and definition encompass a wide range of activities including weight machines, resistance bands and exercises using body weight.
-Building muscle mass has advantages and disadvantages including weight gain and stress fractures.
+Building muscle mass has both advantages and disadvantages.

 An individual who is trying to lose weight and build muscle mass simultaneously may initially gain weight.
 This condition is temporary.
 When first starting your diet and strength-training program, your increase in muscle mass may outpace your loss of fat.

-Stress Fractures in Women
+Stress Fractures in Weightlifters

-A stress fracture presents as a tiny crack in your bone.
+A stress fracture presents as a tiny crack in your bone, according to Mayo Clinic.
 Embarking on a workout program too intensely and too quickly, along with lifting more weight than you can handle, can cause this skeletal injury and represents one of the disadvantages of building muscle mass.

-Muscle aches and pains may result from the activities required to build muscle mass.
+Other potential disadvantages of weight lifting include muscle aches and pains that result from the activities required to build muscle mass.
 You may know the saying "No pain, no gain," but overusing your muscles while engaging in strength training and sports results in varying degrees of pain that may persevere for several days.

 Bodybuilding and the drive to build muscle mass may lead to reverse anorexia.
 This health condition is characterized by the obsession to constantly increase the size of your muscles.
 While this drive provides motivation in the beginning, a bodybuilder begins to give up friends, shirk responsibilities and embark on unusual diets to attain his muscle mass goals.

 An individual with reverse anorexia suffers from an inaccurate perception of his body image, constantly feeling his physique is inadequate, despite bulging muscles.

 - ExRx.net: "Fat Loss and Weight Training Myths"